best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 An argument is the value that is being passed to a given parameter.

-### Object-oriented programming (OOP)

-Writing code that defines and uses classes.
-Classes are objects that contain both data (attributes) and logic (methods).
-Classes are often used to represent a real life entity - for example a bank account, which stores a balance and has method for withdrawing money.

 ### Dependencies

 Something that is required for your code to run correctly - your code depends upon it.
 This includes your operating system, environment, software and packages (and their versions), if these are needed to reproducibly run your analysis code.
 Dependencies are usually documented alongside code, so that others can prepare an environment to run the code.